top of page

 Q. What are 'char jaat' and 'sorah jaat' in the Gurung social structure?

 The Gurung social structure may seem somewhat complex.
 The Gurung community is traditionally divided into two main groups or clans: the Char Jat (Four Clans) and the Sorah Jat (Sixteen Clans).
-The four clans are Ghale, Ghotane, Lama, and Lamchhane.
-Each of these clans also has its own smaller sub-groups.
+The four clans are Ghale (#n]), Ghotane (#f]tfg]), Lama (nfdf), and Lamchhane (nfd%fg]) in Nepali.
+In the Gurung language, they are called Kle for Ghale, Kon for Ghotane, Lam for Lama, and Lem for Lamchhane.
+Each of these clans may further contain smaller subgroups, though they are not as significant as the primary clans.
 The Sorah Jat, on the other hand, is a broader category that includes a larger number of Gurung clans, though not literally sixteen.
 Regardless of clan, every Gurung shares the same heritage and continues to live together in harmony, guided by their rich culture and age-old traditions.

-A Gurung and a Ghale belong to the same ethnic community.
-A Ghale is simply one of several subgroups within the Gurung ethnic group.
-While each subgroup has its own name, most traditionally use “Gurung” as their last name.
-A Ghale, however, is an exception, choosing to retain “Ghale” as the last name.
-Despite this distinction, a Ghale is fully recognized as part of the broader Gurung community.
-Other prominent subgroups, similar to a Ghale, include the Ghotane, Lama, and Lamchhane.
-These subgroups again have their own further divisions.
+The Ghales and the Gurungs belong to the same ethnic community.
+The Ghales are simply one of several subgroups within the Gurung ethnic group.
+While all other subgroups traditionally use “Gurung” as their last name, the Ghales are an exception, choosing to retain “Ghale” as their surname.
+Despite this distinction, the Ghales are fully recognized as part of the broader Gurung community.
+Other notable subgroups, similar to the Ghales, include the Ghotanes, Lamas, Lamchhanes, and others, each with further internal divisions.

 Q. How long have the Gurungs been serving in the British and Indian armies and the Singapore Police Force?